getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

 Tools of the high-level generic assembly for contact with friction
 ******************************************************************

-The following nonlinear operators are defined in the weak form language (see :ref:`ud-gasm-high`):
+The following nonlinear operators are defined in GWFL (see :ref:`ud-gasm-high`):

   - ``Transformed_unit_vector(Grad_u, n)`` where ``Grad_u`` is the gradient of a displacement field and ``n`` a unit vector in the reference configuration.